 I have dubbed this new art form “Photographic Refacimento,” (pronounced ree-FATCH-i-men-toe.)
 The term refacimento was first used by William Safire, in On Language, NY Times Magazine, 02-15-09, and is defined as “the radical refashioning of a work of art, often by computer.”

 I recently presented a talk to 125 members of the Southeastern Photography Society and was introduced as “a driving force behind the emerging digital/computer art scene.”
 A fitting tribute to the journey I’ve been taking.

-In the last seven years I have taken over 20,000 photographs and spent countless hours enhancing, embellishing and creating 4000 finished pieces.
+In the last ten years I have taken over 20,000 photographs and spent countless hours enhancing, embellishing and creating 4000 finished pieces.

-I am now on the advisory board of the Museum of Computer Art, New York; chair the Photography Salon at the Atlanta Artists Center, Atlanta; and I regularly am juried into shows and win awards.
+I am now on the advisory board of the Museum of Computer Art, New York; chairof the Design Salon at the Atlanta Photography Group; and I regularly am juried into shows and win awards.
 I often give talks about altered photography (recently to the Art Partners of the High Museum of Art, Atlanta) and I feel comfortable with the reception my work receives.
 An additional thrill is to see those I’ve mentored improving in their skills, as well.